An overview of tamariki / children and mātātahi / young people and grief

 How a taitamaiti / child grieves depends on a range of things, like:

-• Their age, gender and stage of development.
+- Their age, gender and stage of development.

-• Their personality.
+- Their personality.

-• The type of support available to them and who is providing it.
+- The type of support available to them and who is providing it.

-• Their relationship to the person who died.
+- Their relationship to the person who died.

-• The grief of others around them.
+- The grief of others around them.

 Supporting babies and toddlers (0-5 years)

 Babies and toddlers don’t understand the concept of death.
-But they can respond to a change in their environment and will experience feelings of loss, abandonment and insecurity if a significant person is missing.
+But they can respond to a change in their environment and will experience feelings of abandonment and insecurity if a significant person is missing.
 They don’t have language to express how they are feeling and will pick up on the distress that is around them.
 Their behaviour can be an expression of how they’re feeling.
 Your baby or toddler may be ‘clingier’ than usual, fretful and crying more, and their sleep and feeding habits might change or be disturbed.

 What you can do:

-• Comfort, hold, speak calmly and gently.
+- Comfort, hold, speak calmly and gently.

 Supporting toddlers (3-5 years)

 Tamariki / children aged 3-5 years may think their loved one will return (also known as ‘magical thinking’) because they find it hard to understand that death is permanent.
 They need reassurance that they will be safe and cared for.
-A toddler’s response to grief may manifest as irritability or tantrums or being fearful and clingy.
-Sometimes the opposite may happen, where your taitamaiti / child withdraws, doesn’t play as much as usual and may even start look for the person who has died, thinking they will be coming back.
+A toddler’s response to grief may manifest as irritability or tantrums, or being fearful and clingy.
+Sometimes the opposite may happen, where your taitamaiti / child withdraws, doesn’t play as much as usual and may even start looking for the person who has died, thinking they will be coming back.

 What you can do:

-• Maintain routines and daily structure as best you can.
+- Maintain routines and daily structure as best you can.

-• Reassure, hug, comfort.
+- Reassure, hug, comfort.

-• Explain death in ways they can understand - there are some great books available for this age group.
+- Explain death in ways they can understand - there are some great books available for this age group.
 Have a look at our recommended reading.

-• Encourage play as an outlet for expressing thoughts and feelings.
+- Encourage play as an outlet for expressing thoughts and feelings.

-• Young tamariki / children may need to hear the story of what happened to the person they loved repeated as they get older and reach different developmental stages.
+- Young tamariki / children may need to hear the story of what happened to the person they loved repeated as they get older and reach different developmental stages.

-• Talk about who is looking after them and keeping them safe.
+- Talk about who is looking after them and keeping them safe.

-• Include them in doing something for the tangi or funeral, like drawing a picture to put in the casket or on the service sheet.
+- Include them in doing something for the tangi or funeral, like drawing a picture to put in the casket or on the service sheet.

 Supporting young tamariki / children (5-12 years)

 Tamariki / children of this age group have a better understanding of death but are still learning.
-They may think their special person will come back, or be concerned that, in death, they’re cold or lonely, and may believe they are somehow responsible for the death (magical thinking is most prominent between 2-7 years).
+They may think their special person will come back, or be concerned that, in death, they’re cold or lonely.
+They may also believe they are somehow responsible for the death (magical thinking is most prominent between 2-7 years).
 Those aged 10-12 years generally understand that death is permanent and may be more sensitive to how you, and others, are reacting to loss and grief.
 They may ask a lot of questions, often repeating the same one many times as they process the situation.

 Young tamariki / children may become forgetful, distracted, withdrawn, feel physically unwell and develop changes in sleeping and eating habits.
 Those aged 10-12 may have stronger emotional responses, such as anger and guilt.
-They might fear for the wellbeing of other whānau members, sometimes taking on more ‘adult’ responsibilities and suppressing their grief to avoid worrying mātua / parents or caregivers or siblings.
+They might fear for the wellbeing of other whānau members, sometimes taking on more ‘adult’ responsibilities and suppressing their grief to avoid worrying mātua / parents and caregivers or siblings.
 There may also be problems at kura / school, both academic and social.
 Tamariki / children of this age group could feel different or embarrassed, known among their classmates as ‘the one who lost their brother / sister / parent / caregiver.’

 What you can do:

-• Keep the kura / school informed and ask them to notify you of behavioural changes.
+- Keep the kura / school informed and ask them to notify you of behavioural changes.

-• Maintain the usual ground rules for behaviour.
+- Maintain the usual ground rules for behaviour.

-• Encourage questions, provide honest answers, acknowledge their feelings, explain death.
+- Encourage questions, provide honest answers, acknowledge their feelings, explain death.

-• Offer encouragement, reassurance and understanding - often!
+- Offer encouragement, reassurance and understanding - often!

-• Make time to be with them, hang out together so they can talk if they want to – with you, or someone else they trust.
+- Make time to be with them, hang out together so they can talk if they want to – with you, or someone else they trust.

 Supporting teenagers (13+ years)